-DevOps Engineering: Immersive
+DevOps and Cloud Engineering: Immersive

 DevOps engineers work alongside software engineers and IT operations to create digital pipelines for software applications.
-Code Platoon’s DevOps Engineering program will teach you continuous integration and deployment, configuration management, and end-to-end automation.
+Code Platoon’s DevOps and Cloud Engineering program will teach you continuous integration and deployment, configuration management, and end-to-end automation.
 You’ll also learn about platform-as-a-service and infrastructure-as-a-service.

 - DevOps Engineer

 - Site Reliability Engineer

 - Computer Science / Networking / Programming Fundamentals – This module builds the base for students to understand more advanced DevOps concepts.
 We cover the Linux operating system, how data flows in and out of a network, and how to read/write Python to accomplish tasks.

 - Databases / Artifacts / Build Tools – Students learn about different types of databases and their use cases, including key/value, document, and particularly relational databases in the form of SQL to query databases.
 They will also learn to package applications into artifacts using the specific build tools for each framework and pull/push the artifacts to an artifact repository manager.

 - Infrastructure as a Service / CICD – Students will take and pass the AWS Certified Cloud Practitioner exam, learn how to continuously integrate and deploy completed applications using a CICD technology such as Jenkins or Github Actions, and configure and deploy applications to an AWS EC2 server from Jenkins.

 - Infrastructure as Code / Containerization – Students are introduced to scripting and automating the creation of an application’s infrastructure using Infrastructure as Code (IaC) tools such as Terraform.
 We also explore the benefits of containerization to simplify publishing applications as artifacts using tools such as Docker, orchestrating containers using Kubernetes (K8s), and utilizing AWS’s managed K8s service EKS.